-From November 1, 2010 through November 10, 2010 we issued to certain accredited investors (i) junior unsecured convertible promissory notes in the aggregate principal face amount of \$431,579, for an aggregate net purchase price of \$410,000 and (ii) warrants to purchase 1,025,000 shares of our common stock at an exercise price of \$0.17 per share, subject to adjustments upon the occurrence of certain events.
-These notes were issued with an original issue discount of 5% and are convertible into shares of our common stock.
-These notes mature in 60 days from their date of issue.
-From November 1, 2010 through November 5, 2010 we also issued to certain accredited investors (i) junior unsecured convertible promissory notes in the aggregate principal face amount of \$500,000, for an aggregate net purchase price of \$425,000 and (ii) warrants to purchase 2,062,500 shares of our common stock at an exercise price of \$0.17 per share, subject to adjustments upon the occurrence of certain events.
-These notes were issued with an original issue discount of 15% and are convertible into shares of our common stock.
-These notes mature on or before August 31, 2011.
+From February 1, 2011 through March 15, 2011, we issued to certain accredited investors (i) junior unsecured convertible promissory notes in the aggregate principal face amount of \$246,000, for an aggregate net purchase price of \$225,000 and (ii) warrants to purchase 487,500 shares of our common stock at an exercise price of \$0.17 per share, subject to adjustments upon the occurrence of certain events.
+These notes were issued with original issue discounts ranging from 5% to 10% and are convertible into shares of our common stock.
+These notes have maturity dates ranging from April 30, 2011 to September 30, 2011.
 The indebtedness represented by these notes is expressly subordinate to our currently outstanding senior secured indebtedness (including the senior convertible promissory notes issued in June 2009, which we refer to as the senior bridge notes), as well as any future senior indebtedness of any kind.
 We will not make any payments to the holders of these notes until the earlier of the repayment in full or conversion of the senior indebtedness.